Static motion and perceptual mechanics

 Direction

-The core claim running through this archive is that static optical motion illusions are not motion-from-nothing.
-They are cases where asymmetric spatial structure and small temporal transients combine to drive otherwise standard motion computations.
+The core claim is that static optical motion illusions arise when asymmetric spatial structure and small temporal transients combine to drive otherwise standard motion computations.
 That makes them unusually useful both for mechanism work and for practical visual design.

-I am interested here in both explanation and translation.
-The explanation side tracks luminance order, fixational instability, microsaccades, blinks, pupil dynamics, and cortical motion-network responses.
+The work has both an explanation side and a translation side.
+The explanation side tracks luminance order, fixational instability, microsaccades, blinks, pupil dynamics, color arrangement, illuminance, and cortical motion-network responses.
+The newer color-parameter work matters because it keeps the design bridge concrete: blue-yellow arrangements, color temperature, and illumination level can be discussed as variables rather than loose visual impressions.
 The translation side asks how those same mechanisms can inform filters, image processing, and broader altered-perception design work without breaking contact with the literature.

 • Peripheral drift and Rotating Snakes mechanism reviews

-• Parameter-space work around luminance order, contrast, and color
+• Parameter-space work around luminance order, contrast, color, color temperature, and illuminance

 • Eye-movement, blink, and pupil-linked temporal drivers